 Supporting, maintaining and protecting the Australian animal health system is a shared responsibility between government, industry, animal health professionals and the public.
-A significant component of this is understanding the current response framework in Australia which facilitates information flow between the strategic, tactical and operational elements of a response to emergency animal disease (EAD) incidents.
-Ultimately, this enables rapid decision-making and the response to take place efficiently and effectively.
+Understanding the current response framework in Australia facilitates information flow between the strategic, tactical and operational elements of a response to emergency animal disease (EAD) incidents.
+This enables rapid decision-making and the response to take place efficiently and effectively.

-This booklet is intended as an educational resource for government and industry personnel identified by their agency or Peak Industry Body (respectively) to represent their Party on the Consultative Committee on Emergency Animal Diseases (CCEAD) or National Management Group (NMG) during a cost-shared response to an EAD.
+This booklet is intended as an educational resource for government and industry personnel identified by their agency or peak industry body (respectively) to represent their Party on the Consultative Committee on Emergency Animal Diseases (CCEAD) or National Management Group (NMG) during a cost-shared response to an EAD.
 Information covered in this booklet may serve as refresher material for individuals who have received training1, or as a just-in-time resource for new representatives called upon to work in a response.
+It is important to also note that training and resources provided by Animal Health Australia, such as the present information guide, are designed to complement activities and resources delivered by government and industry that seek to enhance capability and capacity in preventing, preparing for and responding to EAD incidents.

-The contents of this booklet have been derived from the EADRA, Australian Veterinary Emergency Plan (AUSVETPLAN) and supporting documents.
+The contents of this booklet have been derived from the Emergency Animal Disease Response Agreement (EADRA), Australian Veterinary Emergency Plan (AUSVETPLAN) and supporting documents.
 Some information may have changed since the development of this booklet.
 Please refer to the latest versions of the EADRA, AUSVETPLAN and their supporting documents for the most up to date information.

 References to relevant resources have also been made throughout the contents should further information be sought.
-These references have been marked with an icon (1), shaded yellow and hyperlinked where possible.
+These references have been marked with an icon $\widehat{\textbf{U}}$, shaded orange and hyperlinked where possible.